erthalion/ansible-ycsb/README.md

   document
 * field_length - if `custom_size` is True, allows to set a lenght for each field in document
+* recordcount - number of records to load into the database initially (0 by default)
+* operationcount - number of operations to perform.

 ```shell
 # perform benchmarks